Do’s & Don’ts for PCI DSS Compliance in Credit Repair Business

 Best Practices for Limiting Data Storage

-- Automate data deletion: Use tools within your credit repair business software to automatically delete stored data after a specific period.
+• Automate data deletion: Use tools within your credit repair business software to automatically delete stored data after a specific date or retention period to ensure compliance.

 One of the most important elements of PCI DSS compliance is ongoing system monitoring and testing.
 It’s not enough to set up secure systems; you need to regularly test and audit them to ensure they remain secure.